toolpath/syil/README.md

 	- Add 4th Axis probing routines
 	- Add wear comp macros or wear comp to existing macros

+Note:
+    ```
 	The spindle rotation command requires some kind of update from Mr. Chen.
-I installed it, but haven't had time to play with that yet.
+    I have not gotten this to work.
+    M19 does orient the spindle, but only in the fixed tool change location.
+    Not an arbitrary angle.
+    ```

 PRs are more than welcome.
 I've been using these for several months and haven't had any problems, but use at your own risk.
 Run all the macros in MPG Dry Run mode until you're sure they work.
 Don't blame me if you crash your machine or break a probe-tip :)